 The area has been blockaded by Syrian government forces since 2013.
 In a swift advance, Russia-backed Syrian army consistently has taken control many rebel-held points near eastern Ghouta back then.

-While another early-broken ceasefire dominates the headlines, successful swap deal occurred on Thursday on the Syria-Lebanon border.
+While another early-broken ceasefire dominates the headlines, a successful swap deal occurred on Thursday on the Syria-Lebanon border.

 Following last week’s agreement between Lebanon-based Shi’ite Hezbollah and Nusra militants, about 7,000 Syrians, including jihadists and refugees, left the Arsal district on the border to reach the central city of Hama.
 In return, as part of the agreement, several captured Hezbollah fighters were released at the same crossing point.